FraudHunt/LBP/README.md

-# LBP
+# Adapted Loopy Belief Propagation Algorithm (LBP)
 Loopy Belief Propagation (LBP) approach to formulate the problem of detecting fraudulent user accounts as a network classification task.

-#Adapted Loopy Belief Propagation Algorithm.

 Inputs:
 g: a graph of type networkx.classes.graph.Graph.
 One can get to this type from